IBM says some governments allowed to review its source code

 IBM has been more willing to strike closer partnerships with China's government than many other U.S. tech companies, the Journal report said.

-IBM said on Wednesday it would offer its cloud-computing platform Bluemix in China through a collaboration with Chinese data-centre services company 21Vianet Group Inc (VNET.O).
+IBM said on Wednesday it would offer its cloud-computing platform Bluemix in China through a collaboration with Chinese data-center services company 21Vianet Group Inc.

 (Reporting by Devika Krishna Kumar in Bengaluru; Editing by Savio D'Souza, Stephen R. Trousdale and Richard Chang)